 How to build a linguistically valuable corpus from the web

-The web is a great source of readily available textual data but also a bottomless warehouse of spam, machine-generated content and duplicated content unsuitable for linguistic analysis.
+The web is a great source of readily available textual data but also a limitless warehouse of spam, machine-generated content and duplicated content unsuitable for linguistic analysis.
 This may generate some uncertainty about the quality of the language included in the corpora from the web.

 At Sketch Engine, we are very well aware of the problems associated with building web corpora.
 This is why we never include blindly just anything that the web offers.
 Typically, we will discard between 40 % and 60 % of the textual content we download.
 The data which are unsuitable for linguistic analysis are identified using a sophisticated procedure with a special focus on the following issues.